Brian Friel: Personal life

-Friel was born in 1929 at Knockmoyle, before the family moved to Killyclogher close to Omagh, County Tyrone His exact birth date and name are ambiguous.
-The parish register lists a birth name of Brian Patrick Ó'Friel and a birth date of 9 January.
-Elsewhere his birth name is given as Bernard Patrick Friel (reportedly on the grounds that "Brian" was not recognised by the registrar as an acceptable forename), and he had a second birth certificate which gave his birth date as 10 January.
-In life he was known simply as Brian Friel and celebrated his birthday on 9 January.
+Friel was born in 1929 at Knockmoyle, Northern Ireland, before the family moved to nearby Killyclogher, both places close to Omagh in County Tyrone.
+His exact birth date and name are ambiguous.
 His father was Patrick Friel, a primary school teacher and later a councillor on Londonderry Corporation, the local city council in Derry.
 Friel's mother was Mary (née McLoone), postmistress of Glenties, County Donegal.
 The family moved to Derry when Friel was ten years old.
 There he attended St Columb's College (the same school attended by Seamus Heaney, John Hume, Seamus Deane, Phil Coulter, Eamonn McCann and Paul Brady).

-Friel received his B.A. from St Patrick's College, Maynooth (1945–48), and qualified as a teacher at St. Joseph's Training College, Belfast in Belfast, 1949–50.
-He married Anne Morrison in 1954, with whom he had four daughters and one son.
-Between 1950 and 1960, he worked as a Maths teacher in the Derry primary and intermediate school system, taking leave in 1960 to pursue a career as writer, living off his savings.
+Friel received his B.A. from St Patrick's College, Maynooth (1945–1948), and qualified as a teacher at St. Joseph's Training College, Belfast in Belfast, 1949–1950.
+He married Anne Morrison on 28 December 1954; they had four daughters and one son.
+Between 1950 and 1960, he worked as a maths teacher in the Derry primary and intermediate school system, taking leave in 1960 to pursue a career as a writer, living off his savings.
 In the late 1960s, the Friels moved from Derry to Muff, County Donegal, before settling outside Greencastle, County Donegal.

 Friel supported Irish nationalism and was a member of the Nationalist Party.
+Taoiseach Charles Haughey nominated Friel to serve as a member of Seanad Éireann (the Irish Senate) in 1987, where he served until 1989.

-After a long illness Friel died on 2 October 2015 in Greencastle, County Donegal and is buried in the cemetery in Glenties, Co.
-Donegal.
+After a long illness, Friel died on 2 October 2015 in Greencastle and is buried in the cemetery in Glenties, also in Donegal.
 He was survived by his wife Anne and children Mary, Judy, Sally and David.
-Another daughter, Patricia, predeceased him.
+Another daughter, Patricia ("Paddy"), predeceased him.
+While leaving the bulk of his estate to his wife, he bequeathed a house or apartment to each of his living children, and shared his literary estate between them and the children of Patricia.
+His literary executors were his wife and a friend, the former director for literature at the Arts Council of England, Paul McKeone.